shredEngineer/MagnetiCalc/README.md

 * Fix unnecessary shading of VisPy markers.

 **Code Quality**
-* Add debug output where it is missing.
-* Add type hints where they are missing.
 * Add unit tests.
 * Use the [`@property` decorator](https://stackoverflow.com/a/36943813/2035671) for accessing data where applicable.
-* Merge sparse `*_Types.py` modules with higher-level classes if possible.

 **Design**
 * Replace plain `QMessageBox` dialogs with nice-looking custom dialogs where possible.